mmguinness/portfolio/about.md

 permalink: /about/
 ---

-I'm a former architect who loves building things with code.
+I'm a former architect who is moving into software development.

 When Covid hit, suddenly I had a completely new routine.
 Every morning instead of commuting I would go for a walk in Phoenix Park with my brother, he became my new colleague in a roundabout way.
 He works in software development and through our conversations I learnt about what he does day-to-day, and how things work in the tech industry.
 As a person who looks for efficiency and appreciates well designed things, I was intrigued.